Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The 'seven mystical artifacts' could apply to Zelda, but the 'technological overreach' leans away.
-'Interstellar travel' is less related.
+Both samples are related to the open-world or fantasy genre, making them applicable to Elden Ring.
+They are vague enough to apply to multiple choices (e.g., both could apply to Minecraft if interpreted in a very broad sense).

 ✅ Strengths:
 - Attempt to create ambiguity